 Argan oil is everywhere these days, and for good reason!
 These little bottles of “liquid gold” hold endless health and beauty benefits – just waiting to come out.
-If you haven’t tried Argan oil yet or are still a little unsure why you’d want to, I’ve put together a list of 9 ways Argan oil will shake up your beauty routine.
+If you haven’t tried Argan oil yet or are still a little unsure why you’d want to, I’ve put together a list of 9 ways Argan oil will shake up your beauty routine from head to toe.
 If your hair, skin, and nails look the best they have in years, I take full responsibility!

 What is Argan oil?

-Argan oil comes from the fruit of the argan tree which is native to Morocco.
+Argan oil comes from the fruit of the argan tree (argania spinosa) which is native to Morocco.
 While Argan oil is used primarily for eating in Morocco (think olive oil replacement), the countless health and beauty benefits have it flying off shelves in the U.S. The oil absorbs easily, reduces inflammation and the essential fatty acids in it are fantastic for skin and hair.

 Important Tip: When shopping for Argan oil, always choose a bottle with just one ingredient: 100% Argan oil.

 The benefits of Argan oil are numerous and well documented.
-Here are just some of the beneficial ways you can add Argan oil to your beauty routine.
+Here are just some of the beneficial ways you can add the oil to your beauty routine.

 Dry skin sufferers will rejoice the soothing and deep moisture Argan oil offers.
 Applied right out of the shower you can expect legs, arms, elbows, and knees that glow with health and softness.
 It’s also a great skin protector – whether you’re battling winter winds or cooking in the heat of summer.

 Although fantastic as a moisturizer, Argan oil also has the added benefit of decreasing the appearance of lines and wrinkles on your face.
 Because it plumps the skin, these small imperfections disappear.
 Regular application can also increase the elasticity in skin which is key to a youthful and vibrant complexion overall.